-- 1. Plan your activity.
+- □ 1.
+Plan your activity.
 Identify the location of your work, making sure to look for pipeline marker posts, warning signs or other buried facilities. - □ 2.
 Contact Enbridge to obtain written consent.
-Contact us to obtain our guidelines for constructing a facility, conducting a ground disturbance activity or vehicle crossing near the pipeline.
-Remember, written consent is required for the construction of facilities across, on, along or under a pipeline; conducting ground disturbance activities within the prescribed area, and crossing a pipeline with a vehicle or mobile equipment across the ROW (except on the traveled portion of a highway or public road). - 3.
+Visit enbridge.com or contact us to obtain our guidelines for constructing a facility, conducting a ground disturbance activity or vehicle crossing near pipelines.
+Remember, written consent is required for the construction of facilities across, on, along or under a pipeline; conducting ground disturbance activities within the prescribed area, and crossing a pipeline with a vehicle or mobile equipment across the ROW (except on the traveled portion of a highway or public road). - □ 3.
 Make a locate request.
-At least three working days before the planned activity is to start, contact clickbeforeyoudig.com or call your local one-call centre. - 4.
-Be on site when underground facilities are being located to be sure you understand the meaning of the markings. - □ 5.
-Review CER requirements.
-Confirm that any persons or companies hired to do work on your behalf, such as contractors, are aware of the necessary obligations. - ☐ 6.
-Follow all instructions provided in the authorization, including hand exposing or vacuum excavating the pipe before mechanical excavations within 5 m of the pipe and notifying Enbridge prior to backfilling.
-An Enbridge representative must be on site during all ground disturbance and backfilling activities. - 7.
-Immediately notify Enbridge if you come into contact with the pipe or its coating.
-Immediately call our 24-hour emergency line at 1-800-663-9931.
+At least three working days before the planned activity is to start, contact clickbeforeyoudig.com or call your local one-call centre.
+In the Northwest Territories, you can contact Enbridge directly.

+□ 4.
+Be on site when underground facilities are being located to be sure you understand the meaning of the markings.

+5. Review CER requirements.
+Confirm that any persons or companies hired to do work on your behalf, such as contractors, are aware of the necessary obligations.

+☐ 6.
+Follow all instructions provided in the authorization, including hand exposing or vacuum excavating the pipe before mechanical excavations within 5 m, and notify Enbridge prior to backfilling.
+An Enbridge representative must be on site during backfill.

+7. Immediately notify Enbridge if you come into contact with the pipe or its coating.
+Immediately call our 24-hour emergency line at 1-877-420-8800 or for the Express Pipeline system call 1-888-449-7539.